dvschwab/heart-disease-prediction/README.md

 >> Cross-Validation (5 splits)
 >> Test Accuracy: [0.75, 0.83, 0.90, 0.90, 0.86]
->> Test MSE:      [0.25, 0.17, 0.10, 0.10, 0.14]

-All results are for the test data; *accuracy* is the mean accuracy for both targets, while *MSE* is the mean-squared error.
-Each split contained 59 or 60 cases.
+All results are for the test data. *Accuracy* is the total accuracy for both targets.
 The sample dependence is clear from the first, third, and fourth splits.

 The relatively small number of cases per model feature is another limitation.
 For the reduced model containing 9 features and using a 30/70 test-train split, this amounts to 89 cases / 9 features = 10 cases per feature (standard rounding).
 Most researchers consider this the minimum ratio of cases-to-feature, as the coefficient standard errors will likely be too large to evaluate the relative importance of each feature.